numanicloud/Deptorygen/Documents/Draft.md

 using System;
 using System.Collections.Generic;
 using System.Text;
-using Deprovgen.Annotations;
+using Deptorygen.Annotations;
-using UseDeprovgen.Infra;
+using UseDeptorygen.Infra;

-namespace UseDeprovgen.Samples.Collection
+namespace UseDeptorygen.Samples.Collection
 {
 	abstract class Service
 	{